House sales drop almost 50 per cent, but prices stay record levels

 • Covid 19 coronavirus: ASB expects 6 per cent house price decline, rapid recovery

+That came on top of a 0.9 per cent fall in April, meaning prices are down 1.2 per cent since the Covid-19 lockdown so far, he said.

+"There is nothing in the Reinz data out today that dissuades me from that forecast of a 7 per cent drop by December," he said.

-Norwell said that on the whole the market was starting to show volatility due to some unexpected results across the country, but was holding up better than expected.
+Norwell, meanwhile, said that while the market was starting to show volatility due to unexpected results across the country, it was holding up better than expected.

 "Median house prices in May were slightly more reflective of what we would expect to see as a result of a global pandemic, in that there was some volatility in prices with five regions seeing prices fall from April to May," she said.